ErikQQY/JuliaCNConf2021/slides.md

 As a young organization and all of these packages are just version **0.1.***, all of the APIs and algorithms are under heavy development, all kinds of contributions are sincerely welcomed.

-I believe power of community is great, a group of people with the same interest working together for the same goal.(We prepared contribution gifts for contributors~~)
+I believe power of community is great, a group of people with the same interest working together for the same goal.

 # Road Map

--  Fractional Partial Differential Equations
+-  Fractional Partial Differential Equations.

--  More robust algorithms and better design
+-  More robust algorithms and better design.

+- There are still some interesting ideas~

 ### Welcome to join our community!!